NaLelqGoshkaFerarito/PSW_G10/README.md

 1. Static variables
 - `__logger` - analogous to ClientPlain
 - `__client` - the stock client implementation; has to be static because of `__self__`
-- `__connection_timeout` - number of packets to receive before timeout (for exact number and recommended settings reference the implementation)

 2. Instance variables
 - `__plaintext` - a plaintext client, stores the client details